Services to Adults

 Adult Family Home Program (AFH)

-An Adult Family Homes is similar to a Children's Foster Home, in that care and supervision are provided to non-family members in a home environment.
-However, as the name implies, an Adult Family Home provides support and supervision to adults with a variety of disabilities, rather than to children.
-At this time, counties can certify Adult Family Homes for one or two adults.
-The State licenses Adult Family Homes for three or four adults.
+An Adult Family Home is similar to a Children's Foster Home, in that care and supervision are provided to adults in a home environment.
+Adult Family Homes provide support and supervision to adults with a variety of disabilities, rather than to children.
+At this time, counties can certify one to two bed Adult Family Homes.
+The State licenses three to four bed Adult Family Homes.